vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 Once the database has been wiped, data node will reconstruct the database tables and will allow you to repopulate the data from the network chain, however this can take a long time depending on the size of the chain.

 Currently the default value for `WipeOnStartup` is `true`.
-Please ensure this is updated if you do not want the data to be wiped when Data Node starts.
+Update this if you do not want all data to be wiped when data node starts.
 :::

 If you want to wipe the database on startup, you can set the `WipeOnStartup` flag to `true` in the data node configuration file `YOUR_DATA_NODE_HOME_PATH/config/data-node/config.toml`: